OpenBfS/UncertRadio/docs/doc_files/first_steps/config.rst

 Excel-controlled processing of UncertRadio
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Excel file `UR2_SingleAutoRun_V12.xlsm` has changed compared to that file used by the previous version by extending the filenames to always include the complete path.
+The Excel file :file:`UR2_SingleAutoRun_V12.xlsm` has changed compared to that file used by the previous version by extending the filenames to always include the complete path.
 A further evaluation button "Start (autosep)" was added;
-see section :ref:`batch mode processing with an excel application`.
+see :numref:`batch mode processing with an excel application`.
 The Excel file can be used in the 32-bit as well as the 64-bit versions of MS Office/Excel; see the notes in the introduction part of the VBA module (Modul_Auto_single_UR) within the Excel file.